oswaltryan/usb-if-cv-suite-automator/README.md

 ### Fully Automated Workflow (Recommended)

-Use this method to run the complete test suite across both operating systems.

 1.  **Connect the DUT:** Plug the **unlocked** Device Under Test into the USB switchboard port corresponding to the first controller to be tested (e.g., ASMedia).

 2.  **Initiate the Session:** Open a Command Prompt or PowerShell and run the **`start_cv_suite_session.bat`** script.
 Pass the bridge controller chipset as an argument.
     ```powershell
     C:\cv_suite_testing\scripts\start_cv_suite_session.bat "3861EN-FL"
     ```
-    This script will run the tests on the current OS, and then automatically reboot the machine to continue.

 3.  **Perform the Physical Controller Switch:**
     The automation will pause **once per operating system** and prompt you in the console:
     > **REQUIRED INTERVENTION:** When you see the prompt `Connect device to <Other> USB Controller`, you must physically move the DUT's cable to the other controller's port on the switchboard and press **Enter** to continue.

-4.  **Completion:** The process finishes automatically after the tests on the second OS are complete.
-Final results are stored on the `Z:` drive.

 ### Manual Workflow (Single OS Spot-Check)